Skip to content

 CARES Act

-The Coronavirus Aid Relief Economic Security (CARES) Act is an economic stimulus bill enacted by the 116th United States Congress and signed by the President on March 27, 2020, to provide emergency assistance and health care response to individuals, families and businesses affected by the 2020 coronavirus pandemic.
+The Coronavirus Aid Relief Economic Security (CARES) Act is an economic stimulus bill enacted by the 116th United States Congress and signed by President Donald Trump on March 27, 2020, to provide emergency assistance and health care response to individuals, families and businesses affected by the 2020 coronavirus pandemic.
 The Comptroller’s office established appropriated fund 0325 (the Coronavirus Relief Fund) to track federal economic stimulus funds.

 Cash Basis